Sonorexia Reunites for 15 Minutes of Infamy

 308 Bowery, NYC

-Pete Cherches blogs about food, travel, literary pursuits, the occasional dream and fugitive thoughts of all sorts.
+Pete Cherches blogs about food, travel, literary and music pursuits, the occasional dream and fugitive thoughts of all sorts.

 Up Is Up, But So Is Down, the anthology that inspired my recent downtown memoir, received a rave review in Friday’s edition of the Jewish Daily Forward, which currently happens to be a weekly, despite the name.
 The paper, now published in English, was known in Yiddish, in the old days, as The Forverts.
 Reviewer Joshua Cohen graciously awarded me pride of place in his final paragraph: